wangfowen/owenwangdotcom/_posts/2013-10-18-overpaid-syndrome.md

 adventure justified the hours, I was in without giving it a second thought.
-Conversely, if I was forced to do something I didn't enjoy, like shopping, I applied a similar mindset: "Next time I'll minimize this torture by doing it online or something...
+Conversely, if I was forced to do something I didn't enjoy, like shopping, I applied a similar mindset: "Next time I'll minimize this torture by doing it online...
 Sure it'll cost a bit more, but if I spend the hours that would be wasted looking for the best deal doing work instead, it'll make up for it.
 3 hours working instead of shopping equals a lot of new clothes!"

 Never mind that there's a limit to the amount I can actually work so those future-hours may not actually occur.
 The thought process was totally flawless.